techycs18/age-detection-python-opencv/README.md

 # Age_Detection_OpenCV_CNN

-More Upload and further details in the repository are yet to be finished
+More Uploads and further details in the repository are yet to be finished